ibm-cloud-docs/instructlab/taxonomy-overview.md

 ## Knowledge `qna.yaml` files
 {: #knowledge-qna}

 The knowledge `qna.yaml` file includes questions and answers based on the information found in the relevant knowledge document.
 Questions and answers are stored as key/value pairs, and a minimum of five pairs is required for each `qna.yaml` file.
-At the bottom of your `qna.yaml` file in the `document_outline` section, you must reference the knowledge document and the directory where it is stored.
+At the end of your `qna.yaml` file in the `document_outline` section, you must reference the knowledge document and the directory where it is stored.
 For the full `qna.yaml` file requirements and examples of knowledge contributions, see [The knowledge files](https://docs.instructlab.ai/taxonomy/knowledge/file_structure/#the-knowledge-files){: external} and [Example of a knowledge submission](https://docs.instructlab.ai/taxonomy/knowledge/file_structure/#example-of-a-knowledge-submission){: external} in the InstructLab documentation.

 ## Skills `qna.yaml` files
 {: #skills-qna}